How To Clean Earrings April 27, 2017 – Posted in: Jewelry Blog

 Because the earrings are touching your ears means that they are much more prone to infection (than what is likely with rings or necklaces).
 Failing to clean your earrings regularly can prove to be a very painful and dangerous experience if the ear does become infected.

-It is very important to note that you should always clean earring posts while trying on them on at the jewelry store.
+It is very important to note that you should always clean earring posts while trying them on at the jewelry store.
 Earrings are usually tried on by so many people at the store and they can often contain a lot of bacteria and dirt.

 We suggest requesting alcohol pads from the jewelers before trying on a new pair of earrings.